Do you have the signs of hearing loss?

 Just as we get our eyes and teeth checked regularly, taking good care of our hearing is just as important.
 Around 35% of people over 64 years have significant hearing loss.
 Often family members and friends are aware of a person’s hearing problems long before the hearing-impaired person themselves.
 In some cases hearing loss can be gradual and it goes unnoticed until it is very pronounced.
 When this is the case it can result in frustration, withdrawal from social activities, depression, isolation and loneliness.
 People lose the ability to take in sounds like bird songs, rustling of leaves, the voices of loved ones and music.

-How can I tell if I have hearing loss?
+How can I tell if I have hearing loss symptoms?

 The obvious warning signs are: